simoninireland/cl-vhdsl/doc/core/binders.rst

 .. note::

-   RTLisp also has :ref:`rtl-rep-spec-binders` to save entering representations for all variables.
+   Verilisp also has :ref:`core-rep-spec-binders` to save entering representations for all variables.